 Exam: The assessment is composed by three components: Individual "Review" of Scientific Papers (15%), Practical group assignment (30%), and Written exam (55%).
-The three components are mandatory (e.g., a sufficient grade for each component is necessary in order to pass the exam).
+The three components are mandatory (e.g., A grade of at least 5.5 for each component is necessary in order to pass the exam).